The VVTG platform is a University Paris Cité platform, located in the Faculty of Health on the Necker site.

-The VVTG platform also offers a service for immortalizing human B lymphocytes (LB) and human T lymphocytes (LT) using EBV and Saïmiri viruses.
-The immortalization of LB and LT can be carried out from the same patient blood sample.
-This service is essential for research on immune cells and in particular on rare diseases affecting the immune system.
+LB and LT immortalisation can be carried out using the same human or murine blood sample.
+This service is suitable for research into rare diseases affecting the immune system.

 Plateforme Vecteurs Viraux et Transfert de gènes (VVTG)